 Our school has an active Parent Advisory Council, which helps enrich your child's education and helps you become involved in the school.
 The Parent Advisory Council organizes fundraisers for the school, discusses school board policies, student safety, and any other concerns you may have regarding your child's school.
 We encourage all parents to attend these meetings.
 All parents are welcome to attend our PAC meetings.
-Please refer to monthly newsletters and announcements for PAC meeting dates and times
+Please refer to monthly newsletters and the PAC Facebook page for dates and times of the PAC meetings.